berkeley-cdss/course-site-myst/README.md

 ## Workflow Overview

-The anticipated workflow is that departmental staff will fork this template into a new repo resembling https://github.com/berkeley-stat555/fall-2024.
+The anticipated workflow is that departmental staff will fork this template into a new repo resembling https://github.com/berkeley-stat555/spring-2024.
 The instructor (and course staff of their choosing) will be given permission to modify that repo.
-More advanced users may choose to fork that into their own github account and make pull requests into the class repo.
+More advanced users may choose to fork that into their own GitHub account and make pull requests into the class repo.

 For example, given the instructor with github handle `@paciorek`:
 ```mermaid